 You may qualify if you can say YES to the following questions:

-If you answered YES to all of these questions, if your family meets eligibility requirements, and if WSCT has funds available, we may pay a portion of your family’s child care costs.
+If your family meets eligibility requirements, and if WSCT has funds available, we may pay a portion of your family’s child care costs.
 You may be responsible for a co-payment based on the family’s income.
-Please fill out an application and submit it to us.
-If you meet a priority group, supporting documentation needs to be provided.

-Selection of the child care provider is the parents’ choice so long as the provider is licensed or registered through the Child Care Licensing (CCL) Division of the Texas Health and Human Services or operated and monitored by the U.S. military services, and who is also authorized with WSCT.
-To ensure your child gets into a high-quality program, we recommend you choose a Certified Texas Rising Star provider or a provider participating in another recognized quality improvement program.
+Selection of the child care provider is the parents’ choice so long as the provider is licensed or registered through the Child Care Regulation (CCR) or operated and monitored by the U.S. military services, and who is also authorized with WSCT.

 Parents may choose a relative to care for their child, however, the relative must meet the requirements of child care regulations for becoming a listed family home.
 Family members who may be eligible will be at least 18 years old and be the child’s grandparent, great grandparent, aunt, uncle, or sibling.
 Click here to find the Guidelines for listed family homes.